 Most things around us are now powered by batteries.
-Many devices are powered by similar type of batteries considering voltage and capacity, but only packed in different casings.
+Many devices are powered by similar types of batteries considering voltage and capacity but only packed in different casings.
 When a device stops working, or there is no need for it anymore you can salvage some parts.
-In this example we will use some old Nokia batteries to create home made power bank.
+In this example, we will use some old Nokia batteries to create homemade power banks.
 Not a big deal, finished housings can be purchased for standard laptop cells in order to create a power bank.
-You would even get charging electronic and connectors built in.
+You would even get charging electronics and connectors built-in.
 Well, we will create something different this time.
-Our approach will be more geek and less conventional duo to nature of this article.
+Our approach will be more geek and less conventional duo to the nature of this article.

-Short to say it`s because the batteries are still to inefficient to provide enough juice for today`s devices.
+Short to say it`s because the batteries are still too inefficient to provide enough juice for today`s devices.
 Manufacturers sacrificed battery autonomy in order to keep devices as small as possible, retain mobility and keep the performance.
-Best comparison is between today’s cell phones and the ones from ten or fifteen years ago.
+The best comparison is between today’s cell phones and the ones from ten or fifteen years ago.
 Today in most cases you must charge your phone on a daily basis, and back then you would do it once a week.
-So if you want more autonomy you need a power source, and if located somewhere without access to thee power grid , power bank jumps in.
+So if you want more autonomy you need a power source, and if located somewhere without access to the power grid, power bank jumps in.

-Basically it is a pack of batteries in witch you store some energy for a latter use.
+Basically it is a pack of batteries in which you store some energy for later use.

-PB`s are quite useful to have due to it`s function and portability.
-It is possible to buy one in almost every consumer electronic shop or order it online.
+PB`s are quite useful to have due to its function and portability.
+It is possible to buy one in almost every consumer electronics shop or order it online.
 If you have some tools, basic knowledge about electronics and want to have some fun, you can even make it yourself.